sapana-roehampton/Study-Buddies/docs/sprint2/README.md

 ## Activity Diagram
 Two UML activity diagrams were created to model the system workflows for creating a study listing and viewing a user profile.
-Thesw diagrams shows user interaction, validation logic, database operations, and system responses.
+These diagrams shows user interaction, validation logic, database operations, and system responses.
 These workflows guide the planned Express.js routes and MySQL queries for Sprint 3 implementation.

 ## Activity Diagrams – Create Study Listing